drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 set_of_solutions
 ```

-The `set_of_solutions` has value the **set** of solutions of the equation.
-If we
+The `set_of_solutions` has value the **set** of solutions of the
-wanted to access them directly we can use the following:
+equation.
+If you wanted to access them directly you can use the
+following:

 ```{code-cell} ipython3
 tuple_of_solutions = set_of_solutions.args